g-leech/argmin-gravitas/_posts/2025-10-28-god-in-maths.markdown

 He makes the inaccessible cardinals.
 He stops the inaccessible cardinals from accessing us

+He is risen, he is lifted, and he is [Born](https://simons.berkeley.edu/talks/why-born-probabilities).

 He transubstantiates our mortal filters into ultrafilters [for free](https://en.wikipedia.org/wiki/Ultrafilter_on_a_set#The_ultrafilter_lemma).

 He knows the [truth](https://www.goodreads.com/review/show/2509368481) of the continuum hypothesis but saves us from it.